cnadler86/micropython-camera-API/README.md

 Notice that for the methods in here you need to prefix a get/set, depending that you want to do.

 ## Notes
 If your target board is a ESP32, I recomend using IDF >= 5.2, since older versions may lead to IRAM overflow during build.
-Alternatively you can modify your sdkconfig-file (see #1).
+Alternatively you can modify your sdkconfig-file (see [issue #1](https://github.com/cnadler86/micropython-camera-API/issues/1)).